Posted by Darryl Payne in Pigeon Forge, TN

 And, Finally... the Legendary Wilderness Wildlife Week Festival

 As winter melts into spring, the Smokies gear up for a popular annual highlight: Wilderness Wildlife Week.
 Formerly held during January, this five-day event now takes place several months later.
-For 2018, it's slated for May 8-12 at the LeConte Center in Pigeon Forge, with related events throughout the region.
+It's now slated each year for the second week of May at the LeConte Center in Pigeon Forge, with related events throughout the region.

 Each day during Wilderness Wildlife Week, you'll experience the Smokies' natural wonders in a wide variety of ways... through guided walks and hikes; informative talks and presentations; fun interactive workshops; special kids' activities; thrilling black-bear viewings; and loads of colorful exhibits.
 Noted natural-history authorities from all over America will join expert local residents to explore the region's history and folklore.